CAPLTER/knb-lter-cap.652/README.md

     - 27\_soilchemconc\_1.csv
     - 27\_soilchemmass\_1.csv
     - 27\_soilncphconduct\_1.csv
 - 280: shrubs -&gt; updated with pointer in abstract, and added minimal keyword (CAP-specific and LTER core area)
 - 278: the data set for one-off, snapshot data (i.e., data that are not part of the long-term effort), including:
   - data to keep:
     - climate
     - landuse\_100m
     - litter\_bags
     - mycorrhizae: numspores, sample\_sites, species
-    - weather: station, uplload
+    - weather: station, upload
     - land use history (these are already captured in 269 so no need to keep here)
     - pollen (these are already captured in 277 so no need to keep here)
     - also updated abstract and title
 - 277: pollen -&gt; updated with improved abstract & pointer in abstract, and added temporal and geo coverages
 - 276: buildings -&gt; updated with pointer in abstract, and added minimal keyword (CAP-specific and LTER core area)
 - 274: neighborhood characteristics -&gt; updated with pointer in abstract, and added minimal keyword (CAP-specific and LTER core area)
 - 272: landuse (MAG) -&gt; updated with pointer in abstract, and added minimal keyword (CAP-specific and LTER core area)
 - 269: landuse history -&gt; no change
 - 268: cacti -&gt; updated with pointer in abstract, and added minimal keyword (CAP-specific and LTER core area)
 - 267: sweepnets -&gt; updated with pointer in abstract, no other changes
 - 266: annuals -&gt; updated with pointer in abstract, and added minimal keyword (CAP-specific and LTER core area)
 - 652: new, authoritative data set for ESCA *plots*, including 2015 data (but not survey year 2000 soils)
 - 653: new, authoritative data set for ESCA *parcels*, including 2015 data

-except for the new, authoritative data sets (knb-lter-cap.652 and knb-lter-cap.653), update means to expand the metadata to include a pointer to the new, authoritative data set, and to imporove the quality of the data and metadata if and as needed but as minimally as possible to generate a passing data set.
+except for the new, authoritative data sets (knb-lter-cap.652 and knb-lter-cap.653), update means to expand the metadata to include a pointer to the new, authoritative data set, and to improve the quality of the data and metadata if and as needed but as minimally as possible to generate a passing data set.

 ### data entities: